 Inclusive and Spirited Competition

 Our land-based athletic offerings include four team sports, baseball, softball, basketball and soccer, and three individual sports, tennis, archery and riflery.
 For each sport, we focus on skill-building during instructional time, with abundant opportunities for campers to hone skills during free time and in competitive settings.
-We offer intra-camp league play in baseball, basketball, basketball and soccer and are committed to providing all participants with meaningful amounts of playing time, regardless of skill level.
+We offer intra-camp league play in baseball, softball, basketball and soccer and are committed to providing all participants with meaningful amounts of playing time, regardless of skill level.
 For those who compete at a higher level, intercamp competitions are available in all of our sports.
 Although we do not consider Kawanhee to be a specialty sports camp, our facilities include a baseball diamond, basketball court, soccer field and clay tennis courts, all of which are of high quality and regulation size.

 During choice time, boys often elect to participate in the various athletic leagues offered at camp.